Serpent Mound: Prehistory of Ohio

-During the late prehistoric period (900 CE–1650 CE), the villages of such cultures as the Adena and the Fort Ancient peoples were much larger.
-These villages were often built on a higher ground near a river, commonly surrounded by a wooden stockade.
-After a long hiatus, some cultures had begun to build earthworks and effigy mounds, but not as frequently as during the Woodland period.

 Cultures of the Midwest

 Adena culture

-The Adena culture consisted of the pre-contact Native Americans who lived throughout the midwest in the areas that would become the states of Kentucky, Indiana, Pennsylvania, West Virginia and, most predominantly, Ohio.
+The Adena culture consisted of the pre-contact Native Americans who lived throughout the midwest in the areas that would become the states of Kentucky, Indiana, Pennsylvania, West Virginia, and most predominantly, Ohio.
 The majority of these peoples inhabited the Scioto River and Hocking valleys in southern Ohio, as well as the Kanawha Valley near present-day Charleston, West Virginia.
 This period is often referred to as The Early Woodland Period, ranging between 800 BCE and 1 CE.
-The name “Adena” refers to the culture of the peoples rather than to a singular group or tribe.
+The name “Adena” refers to the shared culture of the peoples rather than to a singular group or tribe.